Gary Pinto

 Gary Pinto is an Australian singer, songwriter and musician and was the lead singer of dance group, CDB.

 Early life

-Gary Pinto is an Australian musician of Indian descent.
+Gary Pinto is an Australian musician of Anglo-Indian descent.
 His parents were from Chennai and members of a minority Christian Indian Catholics.
 The family emigrated to Australia in 1973 where Gary was born.

 Career

 1991–1999 and 2006–present: CDB

 CBD were formed by Gary Pinto alongside his brother Brad Pinto, Andrew De Silva and Danny Williams.
 The group released their debut studio album, Glide with Me in 1995 and won the ARIA Award for Highest Selling Single in 1996.
 The band split up in 1999.

 1999–present: Solo

 Pinto moved on to perform as a solo artist and has since worked working with artists such as Guy Sebastian, Anthony Callea, Christine Anu, Jimmy Barnes, Jade MacRae and Taylor Dayne.

 Pinto co-wrote "Receive the Power" with Guy Sebastian, a song for the World Youth Day 2008 in Sydney.
 It was performed live during the event by Guy Sebastian and Paulini Curuenavuli.
 The song was released in two versions, one in English (by Guy Sebastian and Paulini) and an international version verses in Italian (performed by Robert Galea), Spanish (by German Silva) and French (by Amelia Farrugia) and chorus in English.
 Gary Pinto performed "Receive the Power" and "Behold The Cross" during the same event.

 In August 2010, he released his debut solo album Take Back Our World with contributions from Diesel, Dave Darling, Brad Pinto and Meredith Brooks.
 The album also contains the bonus track "Saint Mary MacKillop", a song he co-wrote as the 2010 official song for the canonisation of Mary MacKillop.

 For World Youth Day 2011 in Madrid, Pinto released a joint EP, Firm in the Faith, with John Burland.